+IEP
-IEP TOEFL Preparation Session A 234 hours

-(DELTA Key to TOEFL Advanced skill practice)
+TOEFL Preparation Session A (DELTA Key to TOEFL Advanced skill practice)

+234 hours

-The SSU TOFFI class is offered in two sequential sessions (A plus B) for highly motivated
+The SSU TOEFL class is offered in two sequential sessions (A plus B) for highly motivated, advanced

-The SSU TOEFL class is offered in two sequential sessions (A plus B) for highly motivated, advancedlevel students who want to prepare to take the Test of English as a Foreign Language.
+Ine SSO TOEFL class is onered in two sequential sessions (A plus B) for highly motivated, advancedlevel students who want to prepare to take the Test of English as a Foreign Language.
 The two sessions are independent from each other; however, Session B follows Session A as far as course content is concerned.
-Session A progresses through "DELTA Key to TOEFL" student book, Session B progresses through Longman preparation course for the TOEFL test: IBT.
+Session A progresses through the "DELTA Key to TOEFL" student book.
+Session B progresses through Longman preparation course for the TOEFL test: IBT.